Glossary

 Applications in AI and Machine Learning

-Scalability is a cornerstone for many AI and ML applications.
-Here are a few key examples:
+Scalability is fundamental across numerous AI and ML applications.
+Here are a couple of examples demonstrating its importance:

 Key Factors for Scalability